tektoncd/pipeline/docs/install.md

   to "false" to guard a `Task` and its dependent `Tasks`.
 It defaults to "true".
 For more information, see [guarding `Task` execution using `when` expressions](pipelines.md#guard-task-execution-using-whenexpressions).

+- `embedded-status`: set this flag to "full" to enable full embedding of `TaskRun` and `Run` statuses in the `PipelineRun` status.
+Set it to "minimal" to populate the `ChildReferences` field in the `PipelineRun` status with name, kind, and API version information for each `TaskRun` and `Run` in the `PipelineRun` instead.
+Set it to "both" to do both.
+For more information, see [Configuring usage of `TaskRun` and `Run` embedded statuses](pipelineruns.md#configuring-usage-of-taskrun-and-run-embedded-statuses). **NOTE**: This functionality is not yet active.

 For example:

 ```yaml